Kentico/xperience-algolia/README.md

 When a visitor lands on a page after clicking a search result, these methods use the data contained in the query string to submit a search result click event or conversion.
 If the visitor arrives on the page without query string parameters (e.g. using the site navigation), nothing is logged.

-### Sending generic page-related conversions
+### Sending generic page-related events/conversions

 Aside from search result related events/conversions, there are many more generic events you may want to send to Algolia.
 For example, a very important conversion on E-commerce websites could be "Product added to cart."
-For sites that produce blog posts or articles, you may want to send an "Article viewed" conversion.
+For sites that produce blog posts or articles, you may want to send an "Article viewed" event.

-For these conversions, you can use the `IAlgoliaInsightsService.LogPageConversion()` method in your controllers or views.
+For a conversion, you can use the `IAlgoliaInsightsService.LogPageConversion()` method in your controllers or views.
 In the Dancing Goat sample site, we can log a "Product added to cart" conversion in the __CheckoutController__:

 ```cs
 public ActionResult AddItem(CartItemUpdateModel item)